Requiem for the Red God

 By Mike Bennighof, Ph.D.

 Red God of War is a “real wargame” — with hexes and counters and attack factors and defense factors and a combat results table.
-There’s an old guard of wargamers who really like this type of game, and we brought Red God of War back into print for a while to address that.
-Now that time appears to have passed, and it’s time to retire the game for good.
+There’s a hard core of wargamers who really like this type of game.

 Red God of War features an unusual situation, with the Germans holding a salient in the Soviet lines around Rzhev west of Moscow and the Soviets trying to overwhelm them by attacking from three sides.
 Red God of War uses the same game system as Bitter Victory, Alsace '45 and Gazala 1942.
 It has a traditional combat resolution system, with special considerations for supply, terrain, combined arms and so on.
 Units belong to formations (Soviet armies, German corps) which are activated by a random chit draw (how many get activated depends on supply and weather conditions).
 The result is a pretty good level of chaos without needless complexity.

 It plays like the best sort of traditional wargame: Both sides have the opportunity to attack, there’s a desperate struggle that may or may not be redeemed by the timely arrival of reinforcements.
-It’s a very solid game design and a really good game.
+It’s a very solid game design and great two-player fun.

 The playing pieces are very nice, and I really like the deep burgundy red background of the Red Army.
 Soviet Guards have their own light green color scheme with a distinct red banner in the background.
 The Germans come in their standard German gray, the German Air Force’s ground troops (they had their own army) in light blue, and the Waffen SS in a camouflage pattern.